The Secret of NIMH: Animation

 The production of The Secret of NIMH lasted from January 1980 to early June 1982.
 The studio set out with the explicit goal in mind of returning feature animation to its "golden era", concentrating on strong characters and story and experimenting with unusual and often more labor-intensive animation techniques.
-Bluth believed older techniques were being abandoned in favor of lower production costs and the only way that animation could survive was to continue traditional production methods.
-Among the techniques experimented with on The Secret of NIMH were rotoscoping, multiple passes on the camera to achieve transparent shadows, backlit animation (where animated mattes are shot with light shining through color gels to produce glowing areas for artificial light and fire effects) and multiple color palettes for characters to fit in different lighting situations, from daylight, to night, to warm environments, to underwater.
+Bluth believed that older techniques were being abandoned in favor of lower production costs and that the only way that animation could survive was to continue traditional production methods.

+Among the techniques experimented with on The Secret of NIMH were rotoscoping, multiple passes on the camera to achieve transparent shadows, backlit animation (where animated mattes are shot with light shining through color gels to produce glowing areas for artificial light and fire effects), and multiple color palettes for characters to fit in different lighting situations, from daylight, to night, to warm environments, to underwater.
 Mrs. Brisby had 46 different lighting situations; therefore there were 46 different color palettes, or lists of color, for her.
 Two modern, computerized versions of the multiplane camera were also manufactured for this production.

+Objects like the bird cage that Mrs. Brisby escapes from, and the boats used by the rats, were made as physical models, painted and photographed, and eventually xeroxed onto animation cels which were then painted.
+Also Mrs. Brisby's home and several other locations were built as a physical model and photographed from different angles.
+These pictures were used as reference for the layout artists.

-To achieve the film's detailed full animation while keeping to the tight budget, the studio strove to keep any waste of time and resources to a minimum.
-The crew often worked long hours with no immediate financial reward (though they were offered a cut of the film's profits, a practice common for producers, directors and stars of live action films, but never before offered to artists on an animated feature); producer Gary Goldman recalled working 110-hour weeks during the final six months of production.
+To achieve the film's detailed full animation while keeping to the tight budget, the studio strove to maximize its use of time and resources.
+The crew often worked long hours with no immediate financial reward (though they were offered a cut of the film's profits, a practice common for producers, directors and stars of live action films, but never before offered to artists on an animated feature).
+Producer Gary Goldman recalled working 110-hour weeks during the final six months of production.
 Around 100 in-house staff worked on the film, with the labor-intensive cel painting farmed out to 45 people working from home.
 Many minor roles, including incidental and crowd voice work, were filled in by the in-house staff.
 The final cost of the film was $6.385 million.
 The producers, Bluth, Goldman and Pomeroy and the executive producers at Aurora mortgaged their homes collectively for $700,000 to complete the film, with the understanding that their investment would be the first to be repaid.
 The film was the sixth animated feature to be presented in the Dolby Stereo sound system.

 In animating Justin and Jenner's sword fight, the animators referenced similar sequences in films such as The Adventures of Robin Hood (1938) and The Vikings (1958).